FSfarhaan/Smart-Delivery-Management-System/README.md

 ## 📢 Contributing

 I welcome contributions!
 Feel free to submit issues or pull requests to improve this project.

 PS: This project was a nightmare.
-It's my first time using Typescript and it really gave me a lot of pain while resolving the errors😅.
+I am not much experienced with Typescript and it really gave me a lot of pain while resolving the errors😅.

 ## 💌 Contact